-Using foam pits with safety in mind can help reduce the likelihood of a major injury
+Using foam pits with safety in mind may help reduce the likelihood of a major injury

-A review of 2017-2018 claims history for Markel Specialty’s gymnastics program indicates there is an opportunity to address guidelines for the safe use and maintenance of foam pits.
+A review of past claims history for Markel Specialty’s gymnastics program indicates there is an opportunity to address guidelines for the safe use and maintenance of foam pits.

 The USA Gymnastics Risk Management Safety Course Handbook offers the following guidelines for use of foam pits: